 6.2.
 Abide by requests of the Museum’s staff to behave appropriately and comply with these Rules for Visitors.

 6.4.
-Produce documents for the Museum’s staff or other authorized persons, certifying their right to enter the Museum’s building without waiting in line and to buy admission tickets ahead of the line.
+Produce documents for the Museum’s staff or other authorized persons, certifying their right to enter the Museum’s building without waiting in line (Fast Track) and to buy admission tickets ahead of the line.

 6.5.
 Produce documents for the Museum’s staff when buying tickets or passing the checkpoint at the entrance to the area covered by the ticket, certifying their right to get reduced-fare or free tickets.